lubianat/educational_games/README.md

 #### [Guess the correlation](http://guessthecorrelation.com/)

 Guess the correlations is a surprisingly fun game with a purpose that implicitly teaches inferences about correlations.
 It is made in an 8-bit style, with nice sound effects that make it a bit more addictive than it should.
 It also has a [Wikipedia page](https://en.wikipedia.org/wiki/Guess_the_Correlation).
+Check the game's score board to get an idea of how addictive this game is.